alocken/ML-Project-Unsupervised-Learning/README.md

     - communicated insights gained through EDA/data visualization

 ### Results
-- Paiplot indicated positive correlation between 'Fresh' and 'Milk', 'Detergents_Paper' and 'Milk', 'Grocery' and 'Milk','Detergents_Paper' and 'Grocery'
+- Pairplot indicated positive correlation between 'Fresh' and 'Milk', 'Detergents_Paper' and 'Milk', 'Grocery' and 'Milk', 'Detergents_Paper' and 'Grocery'
 - Box Plot identified highly skewed data and supported required to implement log scale to resolve
-- Hierarchical Clustering: used dendrogram to identified optimal number of clusters
+- Hierarchical Clustering - used dendrogram identifying optimal number of clusters
-- PCA Explained Variance Ratio per Principal Component - indicated how much variance could be attributed to each principal component with PC1 and PC2 accouting for roughly 60%
+- PCA 'Explained Variance Ratio per Principal Component' indicated how much variance could be attributed to each principal component with PC1 and PC2 accounting for roughly 60%

 ### Challenges
 - Outlier detection indicated likelihood of highly skewed data and implemented log scale in response